 You may be shocked to find you can't get a credit card despite having lead a financially responsible life, but this is often down to having a limited or 'thin' credit history.

-It’s common to think that never having been into debt before is a good thing and looks better on credit reports, but this is not strictly true.
+It's common to think that never having been in debt before is a good thing and looks better on credit reports, but this is not strictly true.

 Having no borrowing history can lead to a 'thin credit report' and a poor credit score which makes it difficult to get the best credit deals.